DOCUMENT TSC-2026/B89 · BLOG POST 89 · ECOSYSTEM STRATEGY · REV. 01

 Taylor Sicard · Consulting

-Want a straight read on where your app fits in this market and which buyer thesis it serves?
+Want a straight read on where your app fits in this market and which buyer thesis it actually serves?
 The form takes two minutes.

-Start the conversation
+Start a conversation

 The cap that